 Scheduling can be defined as the allocation of resources over a period of time to perform a collection of tasks.
 The goal is to specify a schedule that specify when and on which machine each job is to be executed.
 All the scheduling models beginning from Johnson's work in 1954 upto the 1980 there is no reference of job weightage in the literature.
 The scheduling problem with weights arises when inventory costs for jobs are involved.
-The weights of a job show its relative priority over some other jobs in a scheduling mode.
+The weights of a job show its relative priority over some other jobs in a scheduling model.
 Scheduling theory deals with formulation and study of various scheduling models.
-Some widely studied classical models comprise single machine, parallel machine, flow shop scheduling, job shop scheduling, open shop scheduling and etc. The objective of flow shop scheduling problem is to find a permutation schedule that minimizes the maximum completion time of a sequence.
+Some widely studied classical models comprise single machine, parallel machine, flow shop scheduling problem is to find a permutation schedule that minimizes the maximum completion time of a sequence.
 Scheduling has become a major field with in operation research with several hundred publications appearing each year.
 Scheduling is a decision making practice that is used on a regular basis in manufacturing and service industries.
 Its aim is to optimize one or more objectives with the allocation of resources to task over given time periods.
 The time that a job spends on a machine include three phases viz setup, processing and removal.
 In the majority